 1-3 hours.
-Individually designed mathematical training to meet the needs and goals of any individual student.
+Class offers individually designed mathematical training to meet the needs and goals of any individual student.
 The extent of this training will be determined through a testing process.
-Topics covered include basic math, elementary algebra, and intermediate algebra.
+Topics covered include basic math, elementary algebra and intermediate algebra.
 This course does not fulfill general education requirements.
-This course is precollege level and carries no credit toward degree requirements.
+This course is pre-college level and carries no credit toward degree requirements.